open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 - tar
 - tgz
 The default format is <code>directory</code>.
+It the option <code>--overwrite</code> is given, component version in the target repository will be overwritten, if they already exist.

 It the option <code>--resourcesByValue</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.